Community right to bid

 - evidence that the nominating group has a ‘local connection’

-Nominators should complete the Nomination of asset form (PDF, 243KB) (print only version) and submit in writing to the Communities team, or electronically by saving the Nomination of asset form (MS Word, 39KB) to complete and email to firstname.lastname@example.org
+Nominators should complete the Nomination of asset form Nomination of asset form (PDF, 284KB) and email the completed form and supporting evidence to firstname.lastname@example.org .

 Lists of assets of community value